Tone Zone User Manual

 Click the Orra Audio logo (bottom right) to open the license panel.
 Click Deactivate to free up the activation slot, then activate on your new machine.
 You can have up to 3 simultaneous activations.

-The plugin adds ~93ms of latency.
-Is that a problem?
+The plugin adds ~163ms of latency.
+Will that be a problem?

 What's the difference between the saturation types?